RobertLD/Personal-Notes/Daily/2024/January/21-Sun.md

 - [ ] Complete new obsidian setup for personal notes
 	- [x] Document plugins used and settings
 - [ ] Integrate Github pages blog as sub-module
+	- Also doesn't need to be a submodule since you can publish a pages site from any repo apparently, just have to check if it uses the correct URL
 - [x] Upload and store personal library, link as sub-module in notes
 	- We can do this through a simple Library subfolder within the Reference section that contains a copy of my library.... it doesn't actually have to be a submodule I think